ayonli/jsext/README.md

 Runs the given `script` in a worker thread or child process.

-In Node.js and Bun, the `script` can be either a CommonJS module or an ES module, and is relative to the current working directory if not absolute.
+In Node.js and Bun, the `script` can be either an ES module or a CommonJS module, and is relative to the current working directory if not absolute.

-In browsers and Deno, the `script` can only be an ES module, and is relative to the current URL (or working directory for Deno) if not absolute.
+In browsers and Deno, the `script` can only be an ES module, and is relative to the current URL (or working directory in Deno) if not absolute.

 In Bun and Deno, the `script` can also be a TypeScript file.